Weiss Hall, Room 218

 - Work Email: email@example.com

-Dr. Pompper specializes in social identity intersectionalities of age, ethnicity/race, gender: 1) in organizations, and 2) in mass media representations.
-Her research interests also include public relations theory and pedagogy, corporate social responsibility, social capital and diversity, femininity and masculinity studies, critical race studies, cultural studies, global justice and resistance, crisis communication, and environmental risk and journalism.
+Dr. Pompper specializes in social identity intersectionalities: 1) in organizations, and 2) in mass media representations.
+Her research interests also include public relations theory and pedagogy, corporate social responsibility, sustainability, social capital and diversity, femininity and masculinity studies, critical race studies, cultural studies, global justice and resistance, crisis communication, and environmental risk and journalism.

 She joined the M&C and STRC faculties in August 2007 after teaching in Florida for eight years as an associate professor at Florida State University (2001-2007) and as an assistant professor at Florida A&M University, a historically Black college/university (HBCU) (1999-2001).
 Earlier, she held a full-time academic post at Cabrini College in Radnor, PA (1996-1999) where she developed and taught an accelerated Bachelor’s degree program in Professional Communication for adult learners.
 Before joining the academy, Dr. Pompper worked as public affairs manager at Campbell’s Soup Company (1993-1995), marketing public relations manager at Tasty Baking Company where she created the public relations department (1987-1995), and account manager at Lewis, Gilman & Kynett (1984-1987), Philadelphia’s largest public relations/advertising firm at the time.
 She also worked as freelance reporter at the Philadelphia Inquirer (1985-1987) and Courier-Post (1981-1983), as well as news editor at a South Jersey weekly newspaper chain (1983-1984).

 In 2010, Dr. Pompper was named an Arthur W. Page Scholar.
-She currently is writing two scholarly books and has co-authored one edited scholarly book, and authored or co-authored three dozen peer-reviewed journal articles and book chapters.
+She has written two scholarly books and has co-authored one edited scholarly book, and authored or co-authored 29 peer-reviewed journal articles, 12 book chapters, and 14 encyclopedia entries.
 In recent years she has won seven top conference papers, in addition to the PRIDE Award from the National Communication Association’s Public Relations Division in 2005 and again in 2012 for “best published article in its innovation, development and educational achievement in public relations scholarship.”
 Overall, she is presenter of over 55 papers at academic conferences worldwide.

 In 2012, Dr. Pompper’s work earned the Temple University School of Communications & Theater Research Award.